ProofTools

-The current version of ProofTools may be downloaded freely; please, however, link to this site for downloads rather than duplicating and hosting the downloadable files elsewhere - this makes it easier for us to keep track of how many people are downloading the program.
-The ProofTools source code is not currently publicly available but that might change for future versions.
+ProofTools may be downloaded freely and used without limitation.
+It may also be shared and distributed freely unless money is charged for that distribution, in which case permission is required (this restriction was introduced in version 0.4 beta).
+Please link to this site for downloads rather than duplicating and hosting the downloadable files elsewhere - this makes it easier for us to keep track of how many people are downloading the program.

 Screenshot